CeetronSolutions/resinsight-tutorials/tutorials/Filter/filters.md

 ### Polygon Filter

 Delete previously created slice filters and create "Polygon Filter", either from right click menu on 3D view, or from right click menue on Cell Filters in project tree.
-This will allow user to start picking target points on 3D view, such that one can probe the reservoir for coordinates for the "Polygone".
-Four points are slected as shown below:
+This will allow user to start picking target points on 3D view, such that one can probe the reservoir for coordinates for the "Polygon".
+Four points are selected as shown below: